Top Reasons You Should Visit Morocco’s Atlas Mountains at Least Once in Your Lifetime

 © Keith Beeson / Alamy Stock Photo

-Berber villages litter the Atlas Mountains.
-One of them, Imlil, is a remote village close to Mount Toubkal.
-Berbers have long settled this part of Morocco, tracing their history back over 4,000 years.
+Berbers have long settled in this part of Morocco, with a history dating back more than 4,000 years.
 They were once traders, so it’s no surprise that welcoming travellers is an important part of their heritage.
-Take mint tea in a Berber home and learn more about their way of life.
+Head to Imlil, a remote Berber village close to Mount Toubkala, to enjoy mint tea in a Berber home and learn more about their way of life.

 Courtesy of Kasbah Bab Ourika / Expedia